 Council of the Year

-Recognizes an exemplary Affiliate Council demonstrating the programs, activities, and accomplishments which establishes it as a model of organization, operation, and success.
-The Affiliate Council is reviewed for image, accomplishments, activities, and leadership over the previous calendar year.
+The Council of the Year recognizes an exemplary regional affiliate demonstrating the programs, activities, and accomplishments which establishes it as a model of organization, operation, and success.
+The regional affiliate is reviewed for image, accomplishments, activities, and leadership over the previous calendar year.